noble-assets/orbiter/docs/controllers.md

 keeper, we guarantee that all the required checks are performed, and that all the standard events are emitted by the Warp module.

-When we dispatch the message, two post dispatch hooks are called in sequence:
+When we dispatch the message, two post-dispatch hooks are called in sequence:

 - The required hook associated with the mailbox.
 - A default hook associated with the mailbox.